Curriculum

 Implementation – ‘How’

 Our knowledge rich approach is delivered by teachers with strong pedagogical knowledge.
 There is a focus on teachers developing highly effective learning sequences.
 Throughout the teaching of these highly effective learning sequences we ensure that retrieval activities are utilised and feedback from this used to inform the rest of the learning sequences.
 Class teachers are empowered to enact the curriculum in their classrooms using the resources provided for them in different subject areas.
 The focus on children ‘knowing and remembering more’ means we have worked to ensure that teaching sequences build in opportunities for retrieval and rehearsal of core concepts to ensure these transfer into long term memory.
 A teaching backwards approach in classrooms focuses on what is essential knowledge at the end of a teaching sequence and this then is used to ensure that sequences are well planned towards children acquiring this knowledge.
 Scaffolds and supports are used to ensure that all children have the opportunity to reach the high expectations of the curriculum.
 In addition to this, by focusing on slowing learning down we try to ensure that our focus remains on depth and allows knowledge to be retained and remembered whilst still ensuring there is challenge present in all learning sequences.
 There is strength in the school in following the ‘I do, we do, you do’ model which ensures that all aspects of learning are modelled clearly by the class teacher, time is then given in groups to practise and reinforce learning before children are given the chance to work independently.
 This approach allows teachers to quickly check pupils’ understanding and correct any misunderstandings during the ‘we do’ stage.
 Our dedication to reading is seen in classrooms with it being prioritised across the curriculum and ensuring we have a rigorous and sequential approach to the teaching of phonics and spelling.
 To ensure quality across all areas of the curriculum, we employ specialist staff who offer excellent opportunities for all pupils.
-Our resident artist, sports coaches and music teacher provide excellence in these subjects.
+We currently employ a sports coach, a specialist music teacher to teach the trumpet in Y3 and a French-speaking HLTA.
 In order to support teachers to deliver a highly effective knowledge-rich curriculum we use carefully selected schemes when appropriate.
 Finally, pupils’ engagement with the curriculum is monitored effectively and communicated with parents and other colleagues if there are any concerns.

 In order to support our class teachers in the implementation phase we have a robust approach to professional development that tackles two strands:

 Firstly ‘content knowledge’ which focuses on ensuring teachers have the required subject knowledge to deliver the curriculum.
-This support this through planning days, allowing expert subject leaders to support year groups and other CPD opportunities.
+This support is achieved by giving additional planning time, ensuring expert subject leaders are available to support teachers and through high quality professional development.

 Impact – ‘How Well’